daishir0/kururin/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
-Special thanks to Tachikawa City for the use of Kururin, their mascot character, as the application's icon.
+Special thanks to Tachikawa City for use of Kururin, their mascot character, as the application's icon.

 ---